lavanya0404/VRIDDHI/README.md

 # VRIDDHI
-Unifying students with the society for brighter future
+Unifying students with the society for brighter future..!